ishinan/my_homepage/README.md

 ### build.py

-This script simply combines top.html, a content html, and bottom.html and write output to a html file.
+This script simply combines template file(s), a content html, then write output to a html file.
 More functional than `build.sh`

 ### build.sh